Direct Marketing

 • How will you know what works BEST?
 By testing

-• Use a rolling test programme to stay ahead of the game
+• Use a rolling test programme to stay ahead of the game7.
+Monitor your results

 • Things change.
 So keep your eye on all results